 Recognize that you can control only what happens at your house.
 One way to deal with issues caused by losing new clothes is to wash the clothes your children are wearing when they arrive and dress them in the same clothes when they go back to your ex’s house.
 This way, you need not worry about losing the clothes you have purchased.

-4. Make the Transition Easier
+4. Make the Children’s Transition Between Homes as Easy as Possible.

 Making the move from one house to another, regardless of the frequency, can be hard on children.
 When they reunite with one parent, it means they have to say goodbye to the other.
 Handle these transitions well to make things easier for them.